Rudolf Hoernes

-Rudolf Hoernes (7 October 1850 - 20 August 1912) was an Austrian geologist, born in Vienna, son of Moritz Hoernes.
-He studied under Eduard Suess and became a Professor of geology in Graz.
+Rudolf Franz Moriz Hoernes (7 October 1850 - 20 August 1912) was an Austrian geologist, who taught at the University of Graz.
 He was known for his earthquake studies in 1878 and proposed a classification of earthquakes into subsidence earthquakes, volcanic earthquakes and tectonic earthquakes.
 In 1893, he published a detailed textbook on earthquake theory (Erdbebenkunde) from a geological point of view.
+Along with his "uncle" Eduard Suess, he was a major influence on academic geology in Austria.